Gin: the first flavored vodka.

-Gin is the first flavored vodka.
-Gins tend to have juniper as their predominant flavor, but can contain other tastes like lavender and citrus.
+Gins are often defined by juniper flavors, but can often contain a bouquet of botanicals like lavender and citrus.
 Like vodka, gin usually starts life as fruit or grain which is fermented to 5-10% alcohol over the course of a few days.
 The fermented product is then distilled to raise its alcohol concentration.
-Most types of gin are then redistilled in a still with a “gin basket” so flavors of the botannicals are drawn into the spirit as it passes through each section of the still.
+Most types of gin are then re-distilled in a still with a “gin basket” so flavors of the botanicals are drawn into the spirit as it passes through each section of the still.